Skip to main content Skip to navigation

 Weighting Study time Eligible for self-certification

-Authentic assessment, based on a common problem researchers or clinicians would deal with on a regular basis in the academic / clinical environment.
-This is in-line with both AQSC and RSB requirements on assessments.
+An authentic assessment, based on a common problem that researchers or clinicians would deal with on a regular basis in the academic/clinical environment.
+This is in line with both AQSC and RSB requirements on assessments.

 Assessment group R